 The respondents generally think that cryptocurrencies are not safer than traditional money, but there is a significant difference between the answers supplied by the Ukrainians and the other nationals.
 This may result from the fact that traditional money loses its value in the face of war.
-Its physical form does not protect against damage (fires, explosions, thefts), while cryptocurrencies operate in the virtual space and are not susceptible to this type of danger.
-This conclusion is confirmed by answers to the next question, whether cryptocurrencies store value better than traditional money.
-A positive perception of cryptocurrencies among Ukrainians is well-known.
+Its physical

+From traditional to digital money